Chlothegod: Life and career

 Chloe Chavis was born and raised in Fayetteville, North Carolina.
 Her father was in the military, and she moved to different places growing up as a military brat.
 Chavis graduated from Terry Sanford High School, where she tried musical theatre and acting before deciding to pursue music at the age of 15; she said that whilst liked to express herself, she wanted to tell her own story and not someone else's.
 In 2017, whilst attending college, Chavis released her debut extended play (EP), The Story Behind.
 The EP and the track "See Me" garnered attention, leading her and a friend to organize a ten-date city tour.
 Her second EP, Statement, was released in 2018.
 By early 2021, Chavis had become frustrated with her lack of recognition and success and planned to leave her music career behind, but still felt compelled to record.
 Later that year, she relocated from Fayetteville to Los Angeles after being contacted by EQT Recordings and performed a virtual concert opening for Latto as part of Sprite's Live from the Label series.
 In 2022, she featured on the Curtis Waters song "Riot".

 Chlothegod's debut single through EQT, "Camille", was released in February 2023.
 In October, she released her third EP, Nearly Straight, which she supported with a North American tour supporting Amindi.
 In January 2024, she opened for Baby Tate at The Echo in Los Angeles.
 In July, she made her debut festival appearance performing at the Broccoli City Festival in Washington, D.C., and performed at ColorsxStudios' inaugural Tones Of event at the Knockdown Center in Queens, New York City in October.
-In February 2025, Chlothegod released her fourth EP, I Feel Different Every Day, to critical acclaim.
+In February 2025, Chlothegod released her fourth EP, I Feel Different Every Day.
 A deluxe edition of the EP with four additional tracks was released on April 14, 2025.
 Chlothegod embarked on her debut headline tour across the United States for eight weeks in support of the EP and supported Orion Sun across several dates in May 2025.
 In September, she performed at Aminé's Best Day Ever Festival in Troutdale, Oregon.